How did Typhoo become one of the highest-selling tea brands in Britain?

 Typhoo was acquired by its management in 1986, and the company became known as Premier Brands.
 That year Melrose, the Scottish tea business, was acquired.

 Typhoo was acquired by Premier Foods in 1990.
 In a marketing-led industry, the brand lacked an advertising campaign with the memorability of the PG Tips chimpanzees or the Tetley tea folk.
 Its share of the tea market had dwindled to just three percent by 1993.

 Premier Foods sold Typhoo to Apeejay Surrendra Group of India for £80 million in 2005.

 Typhoo placed fifth in the British tea market in 2015, with a market share of around ten percent.
 Typhoo was the eighth highest-selling tea in Britain in 2019.

-Typhoo tea is still manufactured at Moreton, where 260 people are employed.
-The factory is the largest packer of own-label tea in the UK, supplying all but one of the major retailers.
-The factory produces about 25 percent of all tea consumed in Britain.
+The Moreton site became the largest packer of own-label tea in the UK, producing around 25 percent of all tea consumed in Britain.